Archive: This is the intelligence report from April 3, 2026. View the latest report →

 Operational Impact

-OPERATIONAL IMPACT: If you have cocoa stocks in the Southwest, accelerate evacuation to Douala before mold degradation destroys the remaining value.
+OPERATIONAL IMPACT: If you have cocoa stocks in Douala or the Southwest, accelerate drying protocols immediately before mold degradation triggers mass export rejections.

 Full situation report →